jyotishp/jyotishp.github.io/_posts/2017-12-09-setting-up-balancer-for-content-delivery-using-nginx-haproxy.md

 events {
     worker_connections 3000;
 }
+{% endhighlight %}

+Nginx, unlike HAproxy, times out at 60 seconds as per the default configuration.
+So, we need to change the default timeout options.
+So, at the end your `/etc/nginx/nginx.conf` should also contain some options like these:
+{% highlight nginx %}
 http {
+    # Make logs a bit more useful :P
     log_format  main  '$remote_addr - $remote_user [$time_local] "$request" '
                       '$status $body_bytes_sent "$http_referer" '
                       '"$http_user_agent" "$http_x_forwarded_for"';